wits-fe/bittorrent-NAT-hole-punching/README.md

    password="123456"      # WebUI password
    set_tracker_ip=1       # whether set external ip (report to tracker) or not, 1 for true, otherwise false forward_ipv6=1         # open port on IPv6, 1 : enable
+   dnat_accept=1          # accept packets with ct status dnat nft_snippet=1          # create a ruleset file in folder /usr/share/nftables.d/ruleset-post , only when the folder exists
+                          # the reload of firewall fw4 will cleanup the user ruleset,
+                          # ruleset placed in this folder will be added after table fw4 is created
    ```

    - update-qb.sh (qBittorrent)